grafana/grafana-operator/documentation/deploy_grafana.md

 spec:
   ingress:
     enabled:  <Boolean>     # Create an Ingress (or Route if on OpenShift)
     hostname: <String>      # Sets the hostname.
-Automatically set for Routes on OpenShift.
+Assigned automatically on OpenShift if not provided
     tlsEnabled: <Boolean>   # Enable TLS on Ingress
     tlsSecretName: <String> # TLS secret name in the same namespace
     targetPort: <String>    # Which port to target on the service